 If we compare two entry-level IT jobs, you'll be able to see what sort of work and life you can expect with a career switch to IT.
-According to the U.S. Bureau of Labor Statistics, a job as a help desk technician will grow by 12 percent between 2014 and 2024, and job availability as a computer support analyst is expected to grow by 10 percent.
+According to the U.S. Bureau of Labor Statistics, job roles as a help desk technician and computer support analyst will both grow by 6% between 2021 and 2031.

 |Help Desk Technician||Computer Support Analyst|

 |Salary||$57,910 average||$57,910 average|

 |Availability||“Normal” work hours||Generally requires some nights and weekends|

 |Work–Life Balance||Can leave work at the office||Can leave work at the office|

 |Help Desk Technician → End User Support Specialist → Network Administrator*||Computer Support Analyst → Coder → Software Developer*|